medialab/minet/docs/cli.md

 Note:

-- This command returns partial user profiles, which can be completed by using the `minet bluesky users` command.
+- This command returns partial user profiles, which can be completed by using the `minet bluesky profiles` command.

 how to use the command with a CSV file?